tuehellstern/presentations/soundbash.md

 <section data-background="playfic.png">
 Note:
-top-down perspective, god's eye view, one way of messing with this
+top-down perspective, god's eye view, one way of messing with this.
+Indeed, we need more things that mess with our students' expectations, and the conventions of displaying data.
 </section>

 ---